 10: Early Dinner

 A majority of people visiting Zion will follow the same patterns and dinner time is no exception.
 Springdale and the great restaurants in town will be quite busy in the evening (7PM) and this is also when the light in Zion can be amazing!
 We’d suggest eating dinner earlier in Springdale and enjoying the light show on the cliffs of Zion for dessert.
 Summer days are long in Zion Canyon which means sunrise will also be quite early.
 Having an early dinner, shooting sunset and getting a good night sleep will help you enjoy the sunrise the following day.

 A bonus tip for avoiding crowds!
-We likely won’t see other photographers on our “Beyond Zion” or “Light of Zion” Photo Tours.
+We likely won’t see other photographers on our “Beyond Zion” Photo Tour.
+We’ll visit locations you will likely never see on your own while photographing the grand landscape of Zion National Park.
 We hope you’ll join us as we explore what truly makes Zion National Park so special.